After countless miles of pounding the pavement, our running fanatics found the best running shoes of 2022.

 - Drop: 8 mm

-It features Asics’ highest rebound foam, Flytefoam Blast Turbo.
-This midsole is just about as bouncy as they come.
+Underfoot, there’s 4% more of Asics’ highest rebound foam, Flytefoam Blast Turbo.
+Although I couldn’t feel a significant difference from the added midsole, I will say it’s just about as bouncy as they come.
 The harder you push, the harder they push you back and propel you forward.

 - Drop: 5 mm

-Carbon fiber shoes are great and all, but damn, are they pricey.
-If the thought of dropping $200-plus for a pair of running shoes makes you cringe, this Saucony speedster is for you.
+Carbon fiber shoes are great and all, but wow, are they pricey.
+If the thought of dropping $225-plus for a pair of running shoes makes you cringe, this Saucony speedster is for you.

-Priced more in line with the premium everyday trainers instead of carbon fiber shoes, the Endorphin Speed 2 ($160) features a more flexible nylon plate that spans full length.
-It’s a bit more forgiving than the stiffer carbon fiber shoes, making it more versatile and suitable for a broader audience.
+Priced more in line with premium everyday trainers than carbon fiber shoes, the Endorphin Speed 3 ($170) features a more flexible nylon plate that spans the full length.
+It’s a bit more forgiving than stiffer carbon fiber shoes, making it more versatile and suitable for a broader audience.

-Not much has changed for the second iteration.
+There have been a few updates for the third iteration that make it a slightly smoother ride.
 It still features a generous dose of Saucony’s high-energy TPU PWRRUN PB midsole.
 The ride is certainly playful and fast, and that fun feeling isn’t reserved for fast paces only.
 Even when I was clipping away at more moderate paces, I found the ride smooth.
+A fully redesigned engineered mono-mesh gives it better breathability and lockdown.

-I crowned it the best race day shoe, and it certainly is, but it’s just as capable as an everyday trainer.
-If you’re looking for a fun, high-performance shoe with some bounce, here you have it.
+I crowned it the best for speed training, and it certainly is, but it’s just as capable as an everyday trainer.
+If you’re looking for a fun, high-performance shoe with some bounce, but aren’t willing to shell out the dough for pricey carbon fiber shoes, here you have it.

 - Drop: 8 mm